honeycombio/honeycomb-opentelemetry-java/RELEASING.md

 # Creating a new release

-1. Prep public docs PR with the new version (java-distro, otel-java-configuration, otel-java-install, otel-java-run)
+1. Prep public docs PR with the new version (java-distro, otel-java-install, otel-java-run)

 1. Prep Onboarding docs PR with the new version (hound/DocsJava)